osm-fr/osmose-backend/doc/4-Merge.md

 It uses the following attributes:
 - `dataset`: Dataset identifier.
 It can be seen by clicking on Details on the dataset page.
 - `resource`: The resource (file) identifier.
 It can be seen by clicking on the resource in the dataset page.
-It's the end of the "stable URL"
+It's the end of the "stable URL".

 Example: